milestonesys/mipsdk-samples-component/ConfigAccessViaSDK/README.md

 ## Special notes

-This sample only needs access to configuration and the simple ItemPickerForm, and no need to display live video, then only these 2 files are required for deployment:
+This sample only needs access to configuration and the simple ItemPickerWpfUserControl, and no need to display live video, the only 2 files which are required for deployment:

 - VideoOS.Platform.dll
 - VideoOS.Platform.SDK.dll